bertalanimre/dnsmasq-centos7/README.md

 	```
 	$ sudo vim /etc/sysconfig/network-scrips/ifconfig-enp3s0
 	```
-	* Modify \/ Add the following lines to the config
+	* Modify or Add the following lines to the config
 	```
 	BOOTPROTO=dhcp
 	NM_CONTROLLED=no